ivalace/ivalace.github.io/content/hoard/creative-cauldron/creative-cauldron.md

 	- Allows you to explode a corpse, causing a mess of blood and bits to rain down on enemies, making the ground slippery and dealing damage

 ## The Savory Broth
-*All souls have a place in my cosmic soup*
+*All souls have a place in my cosmic soup.*

 ### Seamstress
 With a love of beauty mixed with utility, they strive to make adventuring gear that is fabulous and fearsome.